traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11d.client-grid-sorting.answers.md

 ```
 ![](../images/exercise11d_image2.png)
 ```
-Houston, we have a problem:  The date field do not sort correctly!!!
+Houston, we have a problem:  The date fields do *NOT* sort correctly!!!

 Part 5 / Get the Date Fields to Sort in a Client Side Grid